 But in technology, a cookie is something completely different.
-When you go online, you use a program called a 'browser' (like Apple’s Safari or Google’s Chrome).
-Most websites store a small amount of text in your browser – and that text is called a 'cookie.'
+When you go online, you use a program called a 'browser' (such as Apple’s Safari or Google’s Chrome).
+Most websites store a small amount of text in the browser, and that text is called a 'cookie'.
 Other technologies function similarly to collect data about your browsing activity.
-Learn more about other technologies in the Help Centre.
+Find out more about other technologies in the Help Centre.
 This policy refers to these technologies collectively as 'cookies'.

 We use session cookies (that last until you close your browser) or persistent cookies (that last until you or your browser delete them).
 For example, we use persistent cookies to store your language preferences or other settings so you don‘t have to set them up every time you visit Pinterest.

 Some of the cookies we use are associated with your Pinterest account (including information about you, such as the email address you gave us), and other cookies are not.

 We have four categories of cookies:

 - Essential cookies are required so Pinterest works in the way you expect.
 Examples of these types of cookies are login cookies which keep you logged in as you scroll through Pinterest or search for Pins.